The Merchant, the Tiger and the Six Judges

 They next met an Eagle flying through the air, to whom the Merchant cried, "O Eagle, great Eagle, hear and give judgment."

-Then the Tiger began to roar, and said, "The judgment of all is against you, O Brahmin!"
-But the Merchant answered, "It's not over yet!
-Stay yet a little longer, for two others must first be asked."
 After this they saw an Alligator, and the Merchant related the matter to him, hoping for a more favorable verdict.
-But the Alligator said, "Whenever I put my nose out the water, men torment me and try to kill me.
-Let the Tiger eat the man, for as long as men live we shall have no rest."
+But the Alligator said, "Whenever I put my nose out the water, people torment me and try to kill me.
+Let the Tiger eat the man, what do I care?
+For as long as humans live, we shall have no rest."

 The Merchant gave himself up as lost, but again he begged the Tiger to have patience, and let him ask the opinion of the sixth judge.
 Now the sixth was a Jackal.